hsy3418/heavenBlog/index.md

 ## Recursive search
-For explainning the recursive search, there are three types of other DNS servers need to understand first.
+For explainning the recursive search, there are three types of other DNS servers need to be understood first.
 They are:
 - Root Server
 - TLD(Top Level DNS ) Server